 That evening as I returned to the cafe for some fish and chips I looked out over Rockingham Bay and Hinchinbrook Island.
 The sky and sea were basked in eerie shades of blue and purple as the fires eased into the evening with smoke still wrapping the island.
 The photo below is exactly as I took it on my phone, like Cardwell itself, needing no filters or enhancements.

-An independent Edwardian Irishwoman who lived 40 years in the desert with Aboriginal people a century ago should be a modern day heroine in Australia and Ireland, but Daisy Bates’ reputation remains troubled almost 100 years on.
+An independent Edwardian Irishwoman who lived 40 years in the desert with Aboriginal people a century ago should be a modern day heroine in Australia and Ireland, but Daisy Bates’ reputation remains troubled.
 The “Great White Queen of the Never-Never Lands” was a household name during the decades she spent in exile from European comforts at a remote railhead near the Western Australian and South Australian border, but her extreme views on race caused her reputation to plummet and only now is her vast ethnographic output getting the attention it deserves.

 Bates (1859-1951) lived a vast life spanning a century of intense social change.
 She saw herself as a woman of science but her views on cannibalism, extinction and caste discredited her within the academic community.
 She lived a remarkable spartan existence in a hot desert tent for many decades.
 As the Irish Times said in October, “she grasped opportunities for reinvention with both hands and carved out a niche for herself, claiming her place in Australian folk history.”
 Bob Reece’s 2007 biography Daisy Bates: Grand Dame of the Desert remains the best text on her life and I’m indebted to his research for this article.